Best Selling Historical Fiction Novels about Claude Monet & the Impressionists

 Lisette’s List is a beautiful love story that deals with the themes of art, love, loss and healing.
 The setting is a small rustic village in picturesque Provence and during the gloomy years of WW2 .
 The book transports you into the world of the French post-impressionists, such as Pissarro, Cezanne and Chagall who spent time in this region.
 Press here for my full review.

-Top Historical Fiction about the sad life of the post-impressionist Toulouse Lautrec
+Novels about the sad life of the Post-Impressionist Toulouse Lautrec

 Sacré Bleu by Christopher Moore